sems-server/sems/doc/Readme.sbc.txt

 re-REGISTER every 60 seconds, but to the upstream registrar the registration should persist 1h, min_reg_expires=3600 and max_ua_expires=60 should be set.

+A sample configuration with this kind of setup can be found in doc/sbc/sample_config_regcache

 For a local registrar (i.e. operation without an upstream registrar), see the 'registrar' call control module.